-Students will learn about performance development processes; and devise, develop and present an ensemble performance for a public audience.
-They will make, discuss and support judgments about the value, intentions and qualities of Drama produced by themselves and others.
+Students will explore and learn about performance development processes like script interpretation to create comprehensive character(s) with confidence, awareness, and depth.
+As well as devise, develop and present an ensemble performance for a public audience.
+They will apply appropriate dramatic terminology to evaluate and critically analyse theatrical performances and discuss, and support judgments about the value, intentions and qualities of Drama produced by themselves and others.